 Toilet flapper does not close all the way?

 If the flapper wont close all the way down, it could be due to a short flapper chain.
 To fix this, adjust the length of the chain and add some slack and make sure the flapper closes completely when you release the plunger.

 Also, check that the chain is not kinked.
 Sometimes the chain may kink and cause the flapper not to close all the way.
-So, inspect the chain to ensure it is not kinked.

 If the flapper gets stuck, remove it and clean the studs onto which it hooks.
 Sediments could have gathered around the studs preventing the flapper from moving smoothly.